 - level 1 and level 2 certificates (international GCSEs)

 - English for speakers of other languages (ESOL) qualifications

-- principal learning and project qualifications
+- project qualifications